 If you need any more information from us, eg on courses, accommodation, applying, car parking, fees or funding, please contact us and we will do everything we can to help you.Contact us

 † Additional information about your studies

-4 years with industrial placement year
+4 years with optional placement year

 January start is available for students starting at year 1 or year 3 only.

 Like most universities, we operate extended teaching hours at the University of Derby, so contact time with your lecturers and tutors could be anytime between 9am and 9pm.
 Your timetable will usually be available on the website 24 hours after enrolment on to your course.